featherhttp/tutorial/README.md

         await app.RunAsync();
     }
     ```
-1. Run the application with `dotnet run`.
-Navigate to the URL http://localhost:5000/api/todos in the browser.
+1. Navigate to the URL http://localhost:5000/api/todos in the browser.
 It should return an empty JSON array.

     <img src="https://user-images.githubusercontent.com/2546640/75116317-1a235500-5635-11ea-9a73-e6fc30639865.png" alt="empty json array" style="text-align:center" width =70% />